Kyle Rayner: War of the Green Lanterns

 When the rogue Guardian Krona attacks Oa, he places Parallax back inside the Central Power Battery, enabling him to control the Green Lanterns through fear.
 Due to his past experiences with Parallax, Kyle is able to resist the effects but is forced to remove his ring to prevent himself from losing control.
 Tasked by Ganthet to flee, Kyle and John Stewart make their way into Oa's underground.
 While there, they encounter Guy and Hal, who has the rings of the other Corps leaders.
 Kyle, taking Ganthet's earlier declaration that he was putting his "hopes" in him to heart, chooses Saint Walker's ring, while Hal chooses Sinestro's, Guy chooses Atrocitus's, and John chooses Indigo-1's.
 However, the blue ring has the effect of supercharging the attacking Green Lanterns' rings, severely impeding the Earthmen's defense.
 While Hal and Guy go to remove Parallax from the Central Power Battery, Kyle and John attempt to free Mogo from Krona's control.
 On the way, Kyle discovers the blue ring's ability to show a person their greatest hope can free the Lanterns from Krona's control.
 Unfortunately, it does not work on Mogo, due to the residual Black Lantern energy in his core.
-Kyle can only watch in horror as John absorbs the Black Lantern energy, along with all the Green Lantern energy, and uses it to destroy Mogo.
+Kyle watches as John absorbs the Black Lantern energy, along with all the Green Lantern energy, and uses it to destroy Mogo.
 In the fallout, the two regroup with Hal, Guy, and Ganthet, using the full power of the emotional spectrum to crack open the Battery and release Parallax.
 Their job done, the Lanterns regain their original green rings, in preparation for the final confrontation with Krona.
 In the final battle, Hal takes Kyle to the Book of the Black and makes him draw a picture of Sinestro, Carol Ferris, and the others Lanterns trapped in the Book, which effectively frees them from their prison.

 In the aftermath of the war, Kyle and Soranik are forced to deal with their relationship issues.
-Kyle talks with Tomar-Tu about his problems with Soranik, but they, along with Soranik, are teleported into an alien world ravaged by Star Sapphire Miri Riam.
+Kyle talks with Tomar-Tu about his problems with Soranik, but they, along with Soranik, are teleported into an alien world ravaged by Miri Riam.
 The Lanterns subdue Miri, who reveals to them that she did not kill anyone on the planet and she only damaged property to force Kyle and Soranik to reunite and solve their problems, reminding them of the time when she used her crystal to reveal to them their respective true loves.
 However, Kyle reveals that when Miri showed him his true love, he saw Jade, not Soranik.
 He justified himself saying that although Jade was the love of his life, she was dead and he needed to move on.
 Angered, Soranik breaks up with Kyle, telling him not to enter her sector.